 Karen Vickery joined the National Portrait Gallery in late 2011 where she is Director Access and Learning.
 Karen has had a long career in the performing arts in which she has worked as an actor for companies such as Sydney Theatre Company, Belvoir and Q Theatre, and as a translator and dramaturg of Russian play texts.
 Karen lectured at the National Institute of Dramatic Art (NIDA) from 1996 and was Head of Performance Practices there for five years specialising in history of performance along with the history of visual art, architecture, literature and music before moving to Canberra.
 Since joining the National Portrait Gallery, Karen has focussed on broadening audience participation and, in particular, extending early childhood and family programs creating opportunities for informal and cross generational learning.
 Karen has a strong interest in the relationship between cross platform performance and visual art along with a passion for communicating about the arts to as wide a public as possible through arts education.
-Karen is an award winning actor and director in Canberra theatre and a founder of Pigeonhole theatre company.
+Karen is an award winning actor and director in Canberra theatre and a founder of Pigeonhole Theatre Company.
 She has a Certificate in Teaching English as a Second Language, a Bachelor of Arts with Honours and First Place from the University of Melbourne, a Bachelor of Dramatic Art in Acting from NIDA, and an MA in Theatre and Film Studies from the University of New South Wales.

-Tessa Hammond is a HR Analyst with Tailored HR Solutions.
+Tessa Hammond is an HR Analyst with Tailored HR Solutions.
 Tessa is currently working on a diverse range of engagement types, including the collection, compilation and use of a variety of technologies to analyse and report on data trends and outcomes.
 Previously, Tessa worked as a Senior Consultant with Bellchambers Barrett where she was involved in a wide range of audit engagements including external audits for not-for-profit and charitable organisations, including risk management engagements and financial controls assessments.
 Having grown up in the Ainslie area, Tessa looks forward to submerging herself in the Canberra Youth Theatre community.

 Gabrielle Affleck is a performing arts publicist and arts marketing specialist.
 She has worked in the arts in Canberra since 2011 and joined the Canberra Theatre Centre as their Publicist/Assistant Marketing Manager in 2016.
-Gabrielle has experience managing campaigns for small to medium arts organisations, independent artists, and some of the largest performing arts companies in Australia.
+Gabrielle has experience managing campaigns for small-to-medium arts organisations, independent artists, and some of the largest performing arts companies in Australia.
 These projects span a diverse range of art forms, including Dance (Bangarra, Sydney Dance Company, Australian Dance Theatre), Circus (Circus Oz, Circa, Circus 1903), Music (Dan Sultan, The Whitlams, Kate Miller-Heidke) Theatre (Sydney Theatre Company, Bell Shakespeare, State Theatre Co SA) and Physical Theatre (Crazy Horse Paris, Blanc de Blanc).Gabrielle holds a Bachelor of Arts in Communications with a major in Theatre/Media from Charles Sturt University.